dotnet/runtimelab/docs/README.md

 | `Float`                         | `float`  |
 | `Double`                        | `double` |

 Swift primitive types are implemented as frozen structs that conform to Swift-specific lowering processes handled by the runtime.
-However, such mappingcan fit within the underlying calling convention as these types are below the size limit for being passed by reference.
+However, such mapping can fit within the underlying calling convention as these types are below the size limit for being passed by reference.

 ### Structs